Last Updated August 22, 2019: Here are answers to frequently asked questions about our fourth game, Hades!

 You can provide us with valuable feedback simply by playing the game; an optional menu setting lets you anonymously transmit gameplay data to us (no personal identifying information is included), which we’ll use to inform balancing decisions as we move forward.

 We also invite you to join our official Discord server.
 There you can chat with fellow players and send us your impressions.
+We read 100% of feedback on our Discord.

 How long has Hades been in development?